The size of a stratifying system can be arbitrarily large: Introduction

 In this paper, $A$ is a basic finite-dimensional algebra over an algebraically closed field $K$, $\mod A$ is the category of finitely presented (right) $A$-modules and $K_0(A)$ denotes the Grothendieck group of $A$.

-The notion of exceptional sequences originated in algebraic geometry \cite{Bondal, Goro, GoroRuda, RudakovExceptional} and was later introduced to representation theory in \cite{CB, R}.
-Even if the definition of exceptional sequence can be stated in the module category of any finite-dimensional algebra, most of the articles on the subject studied exceptional sequences in the module category of hereditary algebras.
+The notion of exceptional sequences originated in algebraic geometry \cite{Bondal, Goro, GoroRuda, RudakovExceptional} and was later introduced to representation theory in \cite{CB, R}, becoming an important subject of study in both disciplines.

+On the representation theory side, the definition of exceptional sequence can be stated in the module category of any finite-dimensional algebra.
+Despite this, most of the articles on the subject studied exceptional sequences in the module category of hereditary algebras.
 Outside the hereditary case, the notion that have been mostly studied is the more general notion of stratifying systems, firstly introduced in \cite{ES2003} (see also \cite{MMS-SSS, ExtPSS-MMS}).
 If the algebra is hereditary, it has been proven in \cite{Cadavid1} that every stratifying system is an exceptional sequence.
 However, this is not true in general.
 For instance, the stratifying systems that we build in this note are not exceptional sequences (see Remarks~\ref{rmk:1} and \ref{rmk:2}).
 We now recall the definition of stratifying systems and exceptional sequences.